 When Replacing or Training Sales Doesn’t Solve the Real Problem

 A common reaction to slowing revenue is to reshuffle the sales team or invest heavily in sales training.
-While this may yield small improvements, it often sidesteps the crux of the issue.
+While this may yield improvements, it often sidesteps the crux of the issue.

-Picture a mid-sized SaaS company with 30+ sales representatives.
+Example: A SaaS Provider Struggling to Differentiate Picture a mid-sized SaaS company with 30+ sales representatives.
 In an effort to boost conversions, leadership invests in an expensive training programme.
 However, the broader growth strategy remains uncoordinated:

-• Marketing’s message is generic, failing to address new competitor offerings.
+- Marketing’s message is generic, failing to address new competitor offerings.

-• Even with enhanced closing techniques, Sales still loses deals when prospects discover missing key features.
+Even with enhanced closing techniques, Sales still loses deals when prospects discover missing key features.

 Until all functions align to present a distinctive, customer-focused proposition, no individual sales tactic will compensate for a weak strategic foundation.